 We are very excited to present our Autumn “Cast Off” packs to our members, inclusive of which are five delicious reds from our 2015 vintage and our new 2016 Sparkling Rose.

-Well that was a hot Vintage in the Hunter Valley… really unlike anything we have experience in the past few years and we are so incredibly excited that the results will be in the form of some of our best wines yet!
+Well that was a hot Vintage in the Hunter Valley… really unlike anything we have experienced in the past few years and we are so incredibly excited that the results will be in the form of some of our best wines yet!

 While the warmer days are still lingering, we encourage you to enjoy the first of the wines we offer in our Autumn “Cast Off” pack, our 2016 Sparkling Rose.